-Under the leadership of Sheriff Richard Roundtree, the Richmond County jails are managed by a capable staff of law enforcement professionals.
+Under the leadership of Sheriff Richard Roundtree, the Richmond County jail is managed by a capable staff of law enforcement professionals.
 With 225 employees, this division is one of the office's largest.

 Since then, the Webster campus has grown through two addition and renovation phases.
 The Webster campus has an average daily inmate population of 835 (FY2012), total bed space for 1,050 inmates and a security and support staff of approximately 150 personnel.

-The Jail Division is managed by a highly qualfied staff led by:
+The Jail Division is managed by a highly qualified staff led by:

 CLICK ON AN IMAGE BELOW FOR A SLIDE SHOW